A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense environment: Conclusion

-Quenched fractions reproduce the observed trends: There is a minimum at intermediate mass galaxies.
+Quenched fractions reproduce the observed trends.
+There is a minimum at intermediate-mass galaxies.
 The smallest galaxies are pre-processed even before entering the cluster probably as satellites and because gas depletion in particular via ram pressure is very efficient on their shallow potential.
-The largest galaxies need to get close to the cluster center to feel the environmental effect of the cluster. {Although our quenched fraction may seem too high, projection effects with the main filament linking the Virgo cluster in the line of sight, absence of observational uncertainties and single value (not an average over several cluster values) could explain most of this discrepancy.
-Moreover, it is the first time to our knowledge that a simulation manages to have a sufficiently high quenched fraction at the high mass end with the proper increasing trend with mass}. {Note that the high quenched fractions may also reflect a combination of cluster-specific assembly history and modeling choices, including the adopted IMF and feedback prescriptions.
+The largest galaxies need to get close to the cluster center to feel the environmental effect of the cluster. {Although our quenched fraction may seem too high, projection effects with the main filament linking the Virgo cluster in the line of sight, absence of observational uncertainties and single value (not an average over several cluster values) could explain most of this discrepancy. {Moreover, our simulation manages to have a sufficiently high quenched fraction at the high-mass end with the proper increasing trend with mass}. {We note that the high quenched fractions may also reflect a combination of cluster-specific assembly history and modeling choices, including the adopted IMF and feedback prescriptions.
 In this sense, numerical over-quenching cannot be excluded.
-Exploring halo-to-halo variance within constrained simulation suites will be essential to assess the generality of these results}.
+Exploring halo-to-halo variance within constrained simulation suites will be essential in order to assess the generality of these results}.

-Regarding metallicity, we find back the mass-metallicity and age-metallicity relation although, metallicities are still perhaps slightly too low.
-However, observations may have their share of responsibilities because of the star formation history modeling, the S/N cut-off and especially because of the small aperture radius.
-Still, the break at intermediate mass and the scatter of the mass-metallicity relation are recovered.
-The age-metallicity slope appears to get steeper the closer to the cluster center galaxies are. {There low metallicity no longer indicates youth but reflects quenching.
+Regarding metallicity, we recover the mass-metallicity and age-metallicity relation, although the metallicities are still perhaps slightly too low.
+However, observations may have their share of responsibilities because of the star formation history modeling, the S/N cutoff, and especially because of the small aperture radius.
+However, the break at intermediate mass and the scatter of the mass-metallicity relation are recovered.
+The age-metallicity slope appears to get steeper when the galaxies are closer to the cluster center. {Low metallicity no longer indicates youth there, but reflects quenching.
 Overall, galaxies in the cluster are older than their field counterparts, even when compared with field early types.}